dataluscorp/browser/docs/code-quality/static-analysis/existing.rst

 is also necessary to avoid optimized builds, as these will modify macros which will result in many false positives.

-At this point, your Firefox build environment should be configured to compile via the Clang static analyzer!
+At this point, your Datalus build environment should be configured to compile via the Clang static analyzer!